AnthonyvW/FORGE/README.md

 > **📅 Scheduled Release:**
-> FORGE is currently in active development and is scheduled for release on **June 23, 2025**.
+> FORGE is currently in active development*.
 >